alexmanev-code/Potentiometer-color-picker/README.md

 # Potentiometer-color-picker
-Application that uses an Arduino Uno R3 to display colros using hsl values.
+Application that uses an Arduino Uno R3 to display colors using hsl values.